 The principal investigator (PI) will be notified prior to the termination date of the project.
 The SRS project administrator will communicate with the PI to determine if a no-cost extension will be requested or if an extension with additional funds is pending.

-Your project administrator will start the closeout process and once completed, the closeout support group will take over and facilitate the communication with the other SRS and A&M System components that should be involved in the closeout process–which may include offices associated with project payroll, accounts receivable, purchasing, property, and compliance (if there are subawards or cost sharing) and/or the A&M System Office of Technology Commercialization (if invention disclosures were submitted).
+Your project administrator will start the closeout process and once completed, the closeout support group will take over and facilitate the communication with the other SRS and A&M System components that should be involved in the closeout process–which may include offices associated with project payroll, accounts receivable, purchasing, property, and compliance (if there are subawards or cost sharing) and/or Texas A&M System Technology Commercialization (if invention disclosures were submitted).

 When a project has been completed, SRS will prepare and send whatever documents the sponsor requires to close the project out.
 Please be aware that many sponsors will not make final payments on awards until they have received the final technical report.
 So make sure to review your award document carefully and issue your final technical report after you have completed the project.